 Taking photographs is not allowed inside the main arch of the church.
 We had contended our eyes with the beauty of the main altar.
 After visiting Bandel church, we moved in an auto to Hooghly station for our next destination: Chandannagar.

 We take a local train to Chandannagar.
 From the station, it was around 10 minute’s walking distance to Chandannagar strand.
 Chandannagar strand is a tree-shaded 1 Km long pavement for the public walk along the Ganges and comprises small parks, sitting benches and a few buildings of historical importance.
 We spent a little time in one of those parks enjoying the beauty of the river.

 It was a partial overcast morning and due to the clouds, the river was looking elegant.

-For the next part of our trip, we again moved to railway station.
+For the next part of our trip, we again moved to the railway station.
 We caught another local train to Bansberia.
 Outside the station, we got a toto to take us to our last stop: Hangseswari and Ananta Basudeba temple.
 Hangseswari temple is built by Raja Nrisingha Deb Roy as instructed by his late mother Rani Hangseswari in a dream.
 Hence, the deity in this temple is worshipped as mother and the inner structure also resemblances human anatomy.
-The temple has a distinctive architecture consisting 13 towers, each built as a blooming lotus.
+The temple has a distinctive architecture consisting of 13 towers, each built as a blooming lotus.